๐Ÿ‘‰๐Ÿป Break Free from Traumaโ€”Explore the Holistic Trauma Resetโ„ข

 therapy for complex trauma

-But that’s why I’m writing this blog.
-So you can be equipped to make the right decisions for you on your trauma-healing journey.
-The key is to find trauma-informed care, especially for complex trauma.
-If you are on a healing journey, you likely have gone to or are considering therapy.
+I’m writing this blog to help you make the right decisions for your trauma-healing journey.
+It’s important to find trauma-informed care, especially for complex trauma.
+If you’re on a healing journey, you’ve probably been to therapy or are considering it.
+Yes, it can be helpful.
+BUT, it’s only a small piece and finding the right person to help is crucial.

-Complex trauma involves exposure to multiple and chronic traumatic events, often within interpersonal relationships, typically over an extended period and within the context of a relationship where the victim feels trapped, powerless or powerless inescapable.
+At the core, complex trauma means you’ve been exposed to multiple and chronic traumatic events.
+They are often within interpersonal relationships and typically over an extended period.
+Within the context of a relationship, you can feel trapped, powerless, or powerless inescapable.

-Complex trauma can have more severe and long-lasting effects on an individual’s mental, physical, and emotional well-being than a single traumatic event.
-It can often lead to a range of psychological difficulties, such as anxiety, depression, emotional dysregulation, dissociation, problems with attachment and relationships, and other issues.
+Complex trauma can have more severe and long-lasting effects on your mental, physical, and emotional well-being compared to a single traumatic event.
+It can often lead to a range of psychological and physiological difficulties, such as anxiety, depression, emotional dysregulation, dissociation, problems with attachment and relationships, and other issues.

 Here’s what you need to know about therapy and complex trauma.